awused/aw-man/README.md

 * Execute
   * Requires a single string argument which will be run as an executable.
   * Example: `Execute /path/to/save-page.sh`
+* Open/OpenFolder
+  * Spawns a dialog allowing the user to open new files or a new folder.

 ## External Executables